minar09/VGG16-PyTorch/README.md

 ## Disclaimer
 This is a modified repository from [PyTorch/examples/ImageNet](https://github.com/pytorch/examples/tree/master/imagenet).
-Please refer to the original repository for more details
+Please refer to the original repository for more details.

 # ImageNet training in PyTorch